Blade1802/Student-Hub/README.md

 ## Setting up the project

 - Rename the `server/.env.example` file in the server directory to `.env`
-- Edit the environment variables according to your Postgres credentials
+- Edit the environment variables according to your Postgres credentials and MongoDB URI
 - Create a database in postgres using psql or anything similar, ensure the same database is used in your `.env` file.
-- Setup the database (includes dummy data) using SQL in `server/db.sql`.
-- Omit `CREATE DATABASE` on `line 1` if you are changing the database name.
-- Ensure you are creating the tables in the right database.

 ## Running the project